Athanasius of Alexandria

 Patronage

-"He was made man that we might be made God."
+"He became man that we might be made God."

 Athanasius of Alexandria (c.
 296–373) championed the Trinity against Arianism through 45 years as patriarch, enduring five exiles ordered by four different emperors.
 His unwavering defense of orthodox theology shaped the early Church's doctrinal foundation.